Guyra Weather News Archive

 hottest January and hottest month on record from 85 years of available

 temperature records.
 The previous hottest was January 1929.
-Temperatures reached
+Temperatures

-or exceeded 28.0C on 19 days, and reached or exceeded 30.0C on seven days.
-The
+reached or exceeded 28.0C on 19 days, and reached or exceeded 30.0C on seven

-from central Australia.
+into the state from central Australia.